Robino-CK/IonicImageToTextToFile/README.md

 ```
 There a a lot of helps to Setup Ionic.
 Sometimes you have to read carfull the terminal.
 If you got Problems on this, you can just ask.
+Then you need to Add Android Plattform.
+For more Details, check the Ionic API.
 ### run:
 I think you need to install a lot of libs, I dunno If there is a automatik for this.